Fractionally Subadditive Maximization under an Incremental Knapsack Constraint: Introduction

 Incremental optimization has also been considered from an offline perspective, i.e., without uncertainty in items or capacities.
 Kalinowski et al.~\cite{KalinowskiMatsypuraSavelsbergh/15} and Hartline and Sharp~\cite{HartlineS07} considered incremental flow problems where the average flow over time needs to be maximized (in contrast to the worst flow over time).
 Anari et al.~\cite{AnariHNPST19} and Orlin et al.~\cite{OrlinSU18} considered general robust submodular maximization problems.

-The class of fractionally additive valuations was introduced by Nisan \cite{Nisan/00} and Lehman et al. \cite{LehmannLehmannNisan/06} under the name of XOS-valuations as a compact way to represent the utilities of bidders in combinatorial auctions.
+The class of fractionally subadditive valuations was introduced by Nisan \cite{Nisan/00} and Lehman et al.~\cite{LehmannLehmannNisan/06} under the name of XOS-valuations as a compact way to represent the utilities of bidders in combinatorial auctions.
 In a combinatorial auction, a set of elements $\gset$ is auctioned off to a set of $n$ bidders who each have a private utility function $f_{i}\colon2^{\gset}\to\R_{\geq0}$.
 In this context, a natural question is to maximize social welfare, i.e., to partition $\gset$ into sets $E_{1},E_{2},\dots,E_{n}$ with the objective to maximize $\sum_{i=1}^{n}f_{i}(E_{i})$.
-Feige \cite{Feige/09} gave a $(1-1/e)$-approximation for this problem.
+Dobzinski and Schapira~\cite{DobzinskiSchapiry/06} gave a $(1-1/e)$-approximation for this problem.